botpress/botpress/docs/guide/docs/main/dialog.md

 ### Timeout Flow

 You can use a Timeout Flow to handle your timeout logic.
 It works just like a regular flow.
 All you have to do is add a Flow called `timeout.flow.json` to your chatbot and specify a start node.
-The Dialog Engine will detect your Timeout Flow next time a user times out.
+Then, the Dialog Engine will detect your Timeout Flow next time a user times out.

 ### Timeout Node